Selvam-18/react-projects/README.md

 1. Download the project.
 2. Make sure you have "vite" installed in your device.
 3. Install the dependencies using cmd "npm i"
-4. initiate the project using cmd "npm run dev"
+4. Initiate the project using cmd "npm run dev"

 Happy learning!🧑🏻‍💻